SkMohammedAadil/JavaScript/README.md

 # JavaScript
-A code repo for creating scripts
+A code repo for creating scripts and learning new things.
+Have Fun !❤️